deeprest/sagaGitlabMirror/Design.md

 wallslide

 ## Mega Man X Breakdown
-demonstrate enemy abilities first in a safe, controlled environment Intro level teaches the basics:
+*demonstrate enemy abilities first in a safe, controlled environment* Intro level teaches everything you need to know:
 * run and jump. basic movement. implicit goal of progression
 * take damage. vulnerability
 * shoot. a way to overcome vulnerability